Research workshops: submission guidelines

-Organisers should contact ICMS (either the Centre Manager or the Scientific Director) to discuss ideas and dates before submitting finalising their proposal for submission.
+Organisers should contact ICMS (either the Centre Manager or the Scientific Director) to discuss ideas and dates before submitting their proposal.

-- proposals should be received by the last day of October in order to be considered by February;
+- proposals should be received by the first of October in order to be considered by February;

-- proposals should be received by the last day of March in order to be considered in July.
+- proposals should be received by the first of April in order to be considered in July.

 The Committee cannot consider a proposal with an insufficient number of referees’ reports and it is therefore advisable to submit before the dates suggested above if at all possible.

 Applicants should bear in mind the time needed to plan the meeting if a proposal is accepted for inclusion in the ICMS Workshop Programme.
-Small meetings can be organised in 6-8 months from acceptance; others may require at least 12 months planning.
+Workshops normally require at least 12 months planning.

 The following information should be provided, but the order and headings need not be followed.